 Now that the EU’s General Data Protection Regulation is now in play, there is no better time to ensure your business data is safely backed up and sufficiently protected from cyber attacks such as Malware as well as fires, flooding and theft.

 Whilst even with enhanced security protection in place, it’s impossible to fully protect a server.
 Which is why sufficient and secure server backup is critical, we explore the four main types below;

-Four main types of data backup
+What are the four main types of data backup?

 1: Local backup of server without drive rotation